If you have been treating your social media updates as a “one and done” approach, listen up.

 Your social media updates will be recycled forever.

-When it comes time to automatically recycle social media posts, it is a pretty straight forward process with Bulkly.
+When it comes time to automatically recycle social media posts in Buffer, it is a pretty straight forward process with Bulkly.
 Yes, it might take a few minutes to build out your spreadsheet for your social media recycling campaign – but you will be able to leverage this work again and again.
 Automatically.

 For years I had been looking for an easy way to create a library of social media updates that can be recycled automatically.

 Unfortunately I never found a solution that did what I needed it to do – so I set out to build Bulkly.